 What is AI?

 Despite drawing industry-wide sensationalism, few can speak meaningfully about artificial intelligence.
-Earnings calls increasingly reference AI, and companies that name-drop the lingo du jour are more likely to receive funding when they do.
+Earnings calls increasingly reference AI.
+Companies that name-drop the jargon du jour are more likely to receive funding when they do.
 However, before becoming an overused term sweeping the tech sector, pop culture presented AI through science fiction fantasies of sentient droids going rogue and destroying humanity.
 While that may seem unlikely in the present day, it doesn’t seem far-fetched that we’ll all have self-driving cars, and our children will have personalized robotic tutors.
 The ideas underlying AI were first proposed by Alan Turing nearly 70 years ago in his paper, Computational Machinery and Intelligence, popularized as the Turing Test in the Imitation Game.
 He suggested machines could become capable of performing tasks better than humans.
 The first computer learning program came two years later, built by Arthur Samuel.
 This was followed by the first neural network designed in 1957.
 Deep learning did not appear on the scene until much later when Geoffrey Hinton coined the term in 2006.

 Artificial Intelligence is sufficiently mature that we see a path for it to transform every new industry.
 It is an evolution in computing that is orders of magnitude more massive than mobile.
 Its applications span from microbial design to risk assessment and cybersecurity.
 Despite all this hype about AI, its principal economic value is created via supervised learning.

-Differences between Artificial Intelligence, Machine Learning and Deep Learning
+Differences between Artificial Intelligence, Machine Learning, and Deep Learning

 Since these terms are often conflated, it’s worth building some vocabulary to differentiate them.
 An easy way to distinguish them is by looking at what motivates each discipline.